-Adhesive capsulitis is the medical term for frozen shoulder.
-It is a condition causing pain and restricted movement in the shoulder joint.
-There are three phases that a Frozen shoulder will pass through; a freezing phase, a stiff phase and a thawing phase where the pain gradually reduces and mobility increases.
+Adhesive capsulitis is the medical term for a frozen shoulder.
+It causes pain and restricted movement in the shoulder joint.
+A Frozen shoulder passes through three phases; a freezing phase, a stiff phase and a thawing phase.

-- Painful (freezing) phase – The freezing phase of frozen shoulder symptoms start with a gradual onset of aching in the shoulder.
+The freezing phase of frozen shoulder symptoms starts with a gradual onset of aching in the shoulder.
 The pain will often become more widespread and much worse at night making lying on the affected side difficult.
 This phase can last between 2 and 9 months.

 What is a frozen shoulder?

-Frozen shoulder or adhesive capsulitis is a condition which affects the ability to move the shoulder usually only occurring on one side, although it spreads to both shoulders in approximately one person in five.
+Frozen shoulder or adhesive capsulitis affects your ability to move the shoulder.
+It usually only occurs on one side, although it spreads to both shoulders in approximately one person in five.

 The medical term adhesive capsulitis literally describes the condition where adhesive means sticky and capsulitis means inflammation of the joint capsule.
 Symptoms may be because the joint capsule becomes inflamed and sticks.
 As a result, the whole joint becomes stiff and difficult to move.

-It is extremely uncommon in young people and is almost always found in the 40 + age group, usually in the 40-70 age range.
-Approximately 3% of the population will be affected by this, with a slightly higher incidence amongst women.
+It is extremely uncommon in young people but almost always affects the 40 + age group, usually in the 40-70 age range.
+Frozen shoulder affects approximately 3% of the population with a slightly higher incidence amongst women.
 Also, Diabetics are five times more likely to suffer a Frozen shoulder.

 There are two classifications of adhesive capsulitis.
 Primary adhesive capsulitis occurs with no significant reason for pain or stiffness.
 Secondary follows as a result of an event such as trauma, surgery or illness.